 Creating an efficient and consistent user experience when introducing VUI to your app relies on one simple truth.
 You need to create a meaningful conversation from the start to the end.
 To achieve this goal, you need to understand the users, their needs, and their journey with your app.

 The hierarchy of the voice user interface is quite different from the conventional UI hierarchy.
-When the common app interface has clear visible pages and sections to help users find what they’re looking for, VUI hierarchy is flat and keeps all available functions and info at the same level.
+When the common app interface has clear visible pages and sections to help users find what they’re looking for, the VUI hierarchy is flat and keeps all available functions and info at the same level.
 In this case, users just pick the specific function or piece of information they need.
 Which makes everything simpler and shortens the user’s journey to their goal.

 There are several ways in which VUI interaction with the user is built and that influence their interaction with an app in general:

 When designing a Voice user interface, you need to think about the intentions a user has when they speak out their request.
 Therefore, you need to think of various scenarios that the interaction can lead to.
-This will lead to the natural conversation flow and will help users to understand what they want from your product.
+This will lead to a natural conversation flow and will help users to understand what they want from your product.

 Besides understanding users, it’s needed to understand the structure of voice commands and how users build their sentences.
 When we’re talking about the voice command structure, we’re talking about three key factors: the intent, utterance, and slot.